What is a Rent-to-Own Agreement?

 Option To Purchase Program

 An Option to Purchase program is a contract that allows you, the buyer, the exclusive right to purchase the property.
-Typically the tenant will sign both a customary rental lease agreement and an agreement that provides him/her the first right of refusal should a seller decide to sell.
+Typically, the tenant will sign both a customary rental lease agreement and an agreement that provides them the first right of refusal should a seller decide to sell.
 It might also have language that discusses how the purchase price will be determined should the sale occur.
 The main protection provided for the tenant is that once the terms are agreed to, the seller cannot sell the property out from under him/her without him first having that “Option” to buy the house.

 Seller Carry Program